datasert/cronjs/README.md

 | ---------- | ------- | ------------- | ------------------------------------------------------------------------ |
 | hasSeconds | boolean | false         | If your cron expression has seconds, indicate it the by specifying true. |

-For example parsing cron expression with seconds.
+For example, parsing cron expression with seconds.

 ```javascript
 const parsedExpr = parse('0 0 10 ? * MON-FRI', {hasSeconds: true});
 ```

-If there are any errors, then it will throw an javascript Error with message indicating what is wrong.
+If there are any errors, then it will throw a javascript Error with a message indicating what is wrong.
 If `parse` method returns successfully, then your cron expression is fine.

 ## Matcher

 Matcher finds the times matching the cron expressions.
 It can be used to match future matches, and if time matches a cron expression.

 Some noteworthy things about this matcher.